 Technical explanation

-The total number of unique read sessions where a Surf event is emitted.
+The total number of unique read sessions where a Title page event is emitted.

 Unique read sessions: Every time a user opens a Turtl Doc, a unique read_id is created.
 Read session times out after 30 minutes.
-If a user turns a Surf page after 30 minutes of inactivity, a new read_id is created.
+If a user turns a Title page after 30 minutes of inactivity, a new read_id

-• A user clicks on the right-hand arrow, left-hand arrow, 'Read more' button, a Surf page within the Contents menu, or an internal (deep) link on the Surf page.
+A user clicks on the right-hand arrow, left-hand arrow, CTA (“Read on”) button, a Title page within the Contents menu, or an internal (deep) link on the Title page.

 Readers

 The total number of unique readers who have read a Doc.
 A reader is defined as someone who has opened the Doc and then taken action.
-This could be clicking on to the next page or the "Read on" button.
+This could be clicking on the next page or the CTA ("Read on") button.

-If someone lands on a Doc for the first time and turns a Surf or an Immerse page, the analytics will generate one 'read' and one 'reader'.
+If someone lands on a Doc for the first time and turns a Title or Content page, the analytics will generate one “read” and one “reader”.

 If, at a later time, the Doc is accessed through the same browser/device and explored beyond the first page, the analytics will generate 2 reads and 1 reader.